2i2c-org/infrastructure/docs/topic/monitoring-alerting/escalation-policies.md

 - This policy doesn't include the Technical Lead's schedule
 - This policy assigns incidents to the on-call users in a Round Robin fashion, escalating to the next user if the incident is not acknowledged within 12h.

+3. **Application outage or possible outage**

+- This escalation policy is connected to the following services in our [Service Directory][1]:
+  - JupyterHub Usage Quotas
+- The alerts triggered under these services signal that there is potentially a P1 outage for the application
+- It makes use of all **app engineers'** schedules in a Round Robin fashion (choosing from the users that are on-call, in the moment the incident is triggered), escalating to the next user if the incident is not acknowledged within 4h.

 ## Paging
 **TBD**